 Source Links integrated in Visual Assist is an enhanced version of the standalone extension available in the Visual Studio Marketplace.
 Definitions of links created in the standalone extension must be recreated manually in the integrated version.
 Export/import is not available.

-Uninstall the standalone extension if you migrate to the integrated version.
+Uninstall the standalone SourceLinks extension if you migrate to the version integrated in Visual Assist.

 |EnableInPlainText||Enable Source Links in text files|